WHO WE ARE

 In Kristina’s experience, the essential prerequisite for getting things moving is to build trust-based relationships: “To convince many people of a good idea, it is necessary to first win over the individual.”

-In addition, Stefanie Plattner is involved in the conception for the new exhibition site DAS MINSK which is currently being built in Potsdam and will show art from the GDR and contemporary art.
-She is also a co-chair of the Advisory Board of the WPI, a non-profit organization dedicated to the digitization of catalog raisonées and the modernization of archive research in art.
-The WPI is based in New York and Paris.
+Stefanie is a permanent member of the Foundation Council of the Hasso Plattner Foundation.
+She was involved in the conception of the new exhibition space DAS MINSK Kunsthaus in Potsdam and continues to be involved in the conception and the program of the museum, which shows contemporary and GDR works.
+In addition, Stefanie is the co-chair of the Advisory Board of WPI, a non-profit organization dedicated to the digitization of catalogs raisonnés and modernization of archival research in art.